Rotation formulations in three dimensions: Rotors in a geometric algebra

 Thus, the compounded rotations of Euler angles become a series of equivalent rotations in the original fixed frame.

-While rotors in geometric algebra work almost identically to quaternions in three dimensions, the power of this formalism is its generality: this method is appropriate and valid in spaces with any number of dimensions.
+While rotors in geometric algebra work almost identically to quaternions in three dimensions, the power of this formulation is its generality: this method is appropriate and valid in spaces with any number of dimensions.
 In 3D, rotations have three degrees of freedom, a degree for each linearly independent plane (bivector) the rotation can take place in.
 It has been known that pairs of quaternions can be used to generate rotations in 4D, yielding six degrees of freedom, and the geometric algebra approach verifies this result: in 4D, there are six linearly independent bivectors that can be used as the generators of rotations.